-However, albeit not definite, many articles have suggested many ways to increase the chances of getting featured.
+However, albeit not definite, many online marketing services have suggested many ways to increase the chances of getting featured.
 For our case, we would like to list the top 5 most important factors that would boost your featuring chances:

 - Uniqueness of your game.
 Clearly, another typical endless runner or whatever flappy games are much less likely to get featured.
 For our case, Super Crossbar Challenge is unique in that there were not many (if any) Crossbar Challenge game in the App Store.

 - First impression counts!
 We can’t stress this enough, appealing visuals are important.
 If you can’t draw, get a business partner who can (special kudos to Super Crossbar Challenge artist, Chris for designing a vibrant and colourful artwork for the game!)

 - Bug free game.
 Okay, 100% bug-free game is nearly impossible to achieve.
 My main point is that your game must be playable enough without game bugs interfering with the gaming experience.
 Our game has a few bugs here and there, but it was minor and was easily squashed on the following update.

 - Approval within the gaming community.
 If your game is good, community, forums and many sites will be excited.
 If they are not, it might be an indication of what to come.

 - Timing and luck.
 Do your research before you release your game.
 If you see big publishers releasing games that have the same genre as you, who do you think will get picked up to be featured?